UCL/research-computing-with-cpp/session01/index.md

     * Can't easily describe relationships between bits of data
     * Can't easily control access to data
 * Object oriented programming: describe types and how they interact
+* Once defined: Use types as if native to the language

 ### Abstraction